yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_client.md

 ## Example names

 For the example in this section, the Kerberos client `ClientGateway` connects to an existing back-end service.
-You can use the example names, or replace them with names of your own.

 The example Kerberos realm name `AXWAY.COM` is specific to the examples in this guide.
 Replace the example realm name with your own realm name.